Oligosoma ornatum

 Interesting notes

-It was suggested that the ‘Manawha’ skink of the Three Kings Island was a distinct species.
-Genetic research have since shown that the population was not genetically divergent from the Oligosoma ornatum populations of Northland.
+At one time it was thought that the ornate skinks on Manawatāwhi / the Three Kings Island (often referred to as the ‘Manawha’ skink) were a distinct species.
+However, genetic research has since shown that the population was not genetically divergent from other Oligosoma ornatum populations in Northland.

 References